A Heavy-Load-Enhanced and Changeable-Periodicity-Perceived Workload Prediction Network: Experiment

 \subsection{Ablation Experiment}

-We validate the effect of the Periodicity-Perceived Mechanism and heavy-workload-focused loss function by comparing the performance of \mn\ with that of \mn$^-$ and \mn$^\dagger$.
-We show the performance of these models in Tab. \ref{Result} and summarize the improvement ratio of \mn\ compared with \mn$^-$ and \mn$^\dagger$ in Tab. \ref{ntermRat} and Tab. \ref{ImpRatio} respectively.
-Overall, the Periodicity-Perceived Mechanism contributes more to the prediction accuracy than the Achilles' Heel loss function.
-But Achilles' Heel loss function can improve the accuracy of periodic and aperiodic time series, while the Periodicity-Perceived Mechanism can only promote the accuracy of periodic and lax-periodic data.
-Furthermore, we also test the prediction accuracy of \mn\ on aperiodic data.
+We validate the effect of Periodicity-Perceived Mechanism and heavy-workload-focused loss function by comparing the performance of PePNet with those of PePNet$^-$ and PePNet$^\dagger$.
+We show the performance of these models in Tab. \ref{Result}.
+Overall, Periodicity-Perceived Mechanism contributes more to the prediction accuracy than the AHLF.
+But the latter can be used to improve the accuracy of periodic and aperiodic time series, while Periodicity-Perceived Mechanism can only promote the accuracy of periodic and lax-periodic data.
+Furthermore, we test the prediction accuracy of PePNet on aperiodic data.

-\textbf{The performance of Periodicity-Perceived Mechanism.} \\Dinda's dataset and SMD dataset exhibit stricter periodicity than Alibaba2018 does \cite{zhu2019novel}.
-Thus, the Periodicity-Perceived Mechanism promotes the prediction accuracy most on Dinda's dataset and SMD dataset.
-For datasets with lax periodicities, such as memory usage of Alibaba2018, the Periodicity-Perceived Mechanism also promotes overall and heavy-workload prediction accuracy.
-As for CPU usage of Alibaba2018, which has no significant periodicity on light load but has more significant periodicity on heavy workload, the Periodicity-Perceived Mechanism can promote the heavy-workload prediction accuracy, while the performance of \mn\ is about as same as \mn$^-$ on light load.
-This observation confirms that the Periodicity-Perceived Mechanism has little negative impact on aperiodic data.
+\textbf{Performance of Periodicity-Perceived Mechanism.} Dinda's dataset and SMD dataset exhibit stricter periodicity than Alibaba2018 does \cite{zhu2019novel}.
+Accordingly, the mechanism promotes the prediction accuracy most on Dinda's dataset and SMD dataset.
+For datasets with lax periodicities, such as Alibaba2018-Memory, the mechanism also promotes overall and heavy-workload prediction accuracy.
+As for Alibaba2018-CPU, which has no significant periodicity on light load but has more significant periodicity on heavy workload, the mechanism can promote the heavy-workload prediction accuracy, while the performance of PePNet is close to the one of PePNet$^-$ on light workload.
+This observation verifies that the mechanism has little negative impact on aperiodic data.

-\textbf{The performance of Achilles' Heel loss function.} Our loss function can improve both the overall prediction accuracy and heavy-workload prediction accuracy on all three datasets, compared with \mn$^\dagger$.
-Except MAPE for heavy-workload prediction accuracy on memory usage of Alibaba2018, all of the evaluation metrics of \mn\ are better than that of \mn$^\dagger$.
-As the Achilles' Heel Loss function apparently reduces the error for extremely heavy workload in the long tail, which is also proven in Fig. \ref{fig:Gamma}, the Achilles' Heel Loss Function improves the accuracy of Dinda's dataset and SMD dataset more that of Alibaba2018.
+\textbf{Performance of AHLF.} AHLF's use can improve both overall and heavy-workload prediction accuracies on all three datasets, compared with PePNet$^\dagger$.
+Except MAPE for heavy-workload prediction accuracy on memory usage of Alibaba2018, all of the evaluation metrics of PePNet are better than that of PePNet$^\dagger$.
+As AHLF apparently reduces the error for extremely heavy workload in the long tail, which is also seen in Fig. \ref{fig:Gamma}, its use improves the accuracy for Dinda's dataset and SMD dataset more that of Alibaba2018.